vora/eqa-UI-exam/README.md

 5. Add descriptive commit messages

+6. Run ESLint to check your code quality `npm run lint-fix`

-6. Invite @alipascendum and @ianoroceo to the forked project repo.
+7. Invite @alipascendum and @ianoroceo to the forked project repo.
 Please see instructions on how to invite people in your Github Repo - https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository

-7. There's a protected worksheet to do a self Assessment of your work.
+8. There's a protected worksheet to do a self Assessment of your work.
 Please refer to this [spreadsheet](docs/Self-Assessment.xlsx).
 Please take note of the definitions of which are Completed, Partially Completed and Not Completed.

 ![self-assessment](./docs/self-assessment.png)